 Some manufacturers allow smaller clearances.
 General Electric, for example, requires that its microwaves be mounted with a minimum of 66 inches between the floor and the top of the microwave, which results in a clearance of between 13 and 16 inches from the microwave to the cooktop.
 Tight clearances, however, may make it difficult to use large pots on the cooktop.

 Manufacturers also place limits on the output capacity of cooktops suitable for use in conjunction with over-the-range microwaves.
 GE specifies, for example, that its over-the-range microwave models not be installed over any range whose burners output more than a combined 60,000 British thermal units, which is drastically higher than the average 7,000 BTUs of a standard home range.
 So unless you have a lot of very powerful burners, this is one limit you probably don't need to worry about.

 Microwave Landing Areas

 The National Kitchen and Bath Association recommends that there be a clear landing area near a microwave so that cooks have a place to easily set down food taken from the microwave.
-The landing area should be at least 15 inches wide and above, below or adjacent to the handle side of the microwave's door.
-In the case of an over-the-range microwave, there is obviously not space for a landing area immediately below the microwave, so clear counter space next to the cooktop is important.
+The landing area should be at least 15 inches wide and be located above, below or adjacent to the handle side of the microwave's door.
+In the case of an over-the-range microwave, there is obviously not space for a landing area immediately below the microwave, so maintaining a clear counter space next to the cooktop is important.